 - Recruitment and Outreach activities

-- Wrap-Around Services
+- Wrap-around Services

-- Career Assessments
+- Career Assessments Orientation and Pre-Transition

 - Instruction

 - Student Support Services

 - Completion

 - Transition Services

-- Follow-Up Activities
+- Follow-up Activities

-The staff at the Center for Workforce Development will offer detailed training, resources, and ongoing technical assistance to all ILW grantees.
+The staff at the Center for Workforce Development offer resources, and ongoing technical assistance to all ILW grantees.
 Grantees are required to have an Illinois workNet profile to utilize the IWRS for programmatic tracking.

 There is no limit on the number of grantee staff that can maintain a profile.
 However, it is important to remember that with more individuals entering data there is a higher need for quality control.
+Grantees are advised to have one dedicated person to verify accuracy of data entry on a weekly basis and prior to monthly compliance reviews who is not the same person who entered data.
+This ensures that the data being entered adheres to quality standards, is entered real-time, and, more importantly, that deficiencies in data quality along with missing data are proactively and timely addressed.

-In addition to robust tracking capabilities, IWRS offers several reports and two dashboards that will serve as a data source for required reports outlined in Section 11: Reports and Records of this manual.
+In addition to robust tracking capabilities, IWRS offers several reports and two dashboards that will serve as a data source for required reports outlined in Section 11: Finances, Records, and Reports of this manual.
 The dashboards available in IWRS are discussed in more detail in Section 12: Using Data for Program Management and Continuous Improvement of this manual.